Scaramouche (1952 film): Development

 The studio planned to adapt the novel in late 1938, with production set to commence in early 1939, though pre-production did not start until 1950.

-Initially, the film was meant to be an Metro-Goldwyn-Mayer (MGM) musical starring Gene Kelly, with Ava Gardner as Lenore and Elizabeth Taylor co-starring as Aline before it was changed to more of a swashbuckling adventure film.
+Initially, the film was meant to be a Metro-Goldwyn-Mayer (MGM) musical starring Gene Kelly, with Ava Gardner as Lenore and Elizabeth Taylor co-starring as Aline before it was changed to more of a swashbuckling adventure film.
 Their commitments to the film were confirmed in early 1951.
 At one point, other than Kelly, Fernando Lamas and Ricardo Montalbán were also considered for the lead.

 "I always felt that Scaramouche should have been a musical", said director George Sidney.
 "It would have needed the most crafty score but it could have been terribly exciting."

 However, when Stewart Granger was contracted by the studio after his success in King Solomon's Mines, one of his stipulations was that he star in the then-upcoming Scaramouche project.

 Gardner was announced as Granger's co-star.
 Montalbán was signed to play the Marquis de Maynes, the villain.

-Talbot Jennings wrote the first script, Casey Wilson was assigned as producer and Sidney as director.
+Talbot Jennings wrote the first script, Carey Wilson was assigned as producer and Sidney as director.

 Eventually, Montalbán was dropped and it was announced Granger would play both the hero and the villain.
 Taylor was mentioned as a female lead in addition to Gardner.

 Granger was then cast in Constable Pedley (later called The Wild North) which required location filming in snow.
-This meant he left Scaramouche entirely; Montalbán returned to the film as the hero, and Lamas was cast as the villain.
+This meant he left Scaramouche entirely; Montalbán returned to the film as the hero, and Lorenzo Lamas was cast as the villain.
 Granger went on to shoot part of The Wild North, then production was halted.
 He made The Light Touch, and then completed The Wild North.
 MGM then decided to reassign him to Scaramouche, with Lamas staying on as the villain.

 Gardner and Taylor became unavailable for casting and were replaced by Eleanor Parker and Janet Leigh.
 Mel Ferrer replaced Lamas as de Maynes.

 Sidney had Parker dye her hair red for the film.